Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Results

 In summary, we show that the relational probability amplitude can be explicitly calculated through Eq.(\ref{PIR}). $R^{SA}_{ij}$ is defined as the sum of quantity $e^{iS_p/\hbar}$, where $S_p$ is the action of the composite system $S+A$ along a path.
 Physical interaction between $S$ and $A$ may cause change of $S_p$, which is the phase of the probability amplitude.
 But $e^{iS_p/\hbar}$ itself is a probabilistic quantity, instead of a quantity associated with a physical property.
-With this definition and the results in Section \ref{sec:RQM}, we obtain the formulations for wave function in Eq. (\ref{PIWF4}) and probability in Eq.(\ref{PIprob}) that are the consistent with those in traditional path integral formulation.
-The reduced density expression in Eq.(\ref{PIRho}), although equivalent to the $J$ function in Ref~\cite{Feynman05}, has richer physical meaning.
+With this definition and the results in Section \ref{sec:RQM}, we obtain the formulations for wave function (\ref{PIWF4}) and the reduced density matrix (\ref{PIIF}) that are the consistent with those in traditional path integral formulation.
+Although the reduced density expression (\ref{PIRho}) is equivalent to the $J$ function in Ref~\cite{Feynman05}, it has richer physical meaning.
 For instance, we can calculate the entanglement entropy from the reduced density matrix.
 This will be discussed further in Section ~\ref{sec:entropy}.

-\section{Interaction History of a Quantum System}
+\subsection{Interaction History of a Quantum System}

 One of the benefits of implementing the relational probability amplitude using path integral approach is that it is rather straightforward to describe the interaction history of a quantum system.
-Let's start with a simple use case and later extending the formulation to a general use case.
+Let's start with a simple case and later extend the formulation to a general case.